-Sometimes I use an adjusting instrument or an activator to adjust the patient.
-It is low force high velocity adjusting instrument.
-Additionally I use respiratory assist adjusting.
+Sometimes I may use an adjusting instrument, or an activator, to adjust the patient.
+It is low force high velocity adjusting instrument and is less aggressive than manual adjusting.
+Additionally, I can use respiratory assist adjusting.
 This is a low force low velocity method.
 This method is used on people who are too sensitive to be adjusted manually.

 I have completed the 100 hour course in Applied Kinesiology.
 Applied Kinesiology (AK) is a form of diagnosis using muscle testing to examine how a person’s body is functioning.
 When properly applied, the outcome of an AK diagnosis will determine the best form of therapy for the patient.
 Therapies utilized can include specific joint manipulation or mobilization, various myofascial therapies, cranial techniques, meridian therapy, clinical nutrition, dietary management and various reflex procedures.

 I am also experienced in the examination and treatment of injuries to the joints of the arms, legs and ribs.
 These areas can be adjusted manually, with a drop piece, instrumentation, or even respiratory assist.
 It all depends on the patient's tolerance and his/her circumstance.